 Selecting the “Top” tab brings up a list of the most popular podcasts among Pocket Casts’ users.
 One of the most efficient things about podcast apps is that they let you subscribe to a podcast rather than having to download individual episodes.
-On apps such as Pocket Casts, subscribing is as simple as tapping a button — in this case the “+” symbol next to a podcast’s name.
+On apps such as Pocket Casts, subscribing is as simple as tapping a button — in this case the “+” symbol or a checkmark next to a podcast’s name.

 There are many podcast apps out there, and some are better than others.
 Below are our picks for some of the more noteworthy ones.